Central European International Cup: Hat-tricks

 Since the first official tournament in 1927–30, 17 hat-tricks have been scored in over 100 matches of the 6 editions of the tournament.
 The first hat-trick was scored by Gino Rossetti of the Italy, playing against Czechoslovakia on 3 March 1929; and the last was by Lajos Tichy of Hungary, playing against Switzerland on 25 October 1959.
 The record number of hat-tricks in a single World Cup tournament is five, during the 1931–32.
 The only player to have scored two hat-tricks is István Avar, both in 1931.
-György Sárosi holds the record for most goals scored in a single Central European Cup match when he scored 7 for Hungary in an 8–3 win over Austria (6 of which came in the second-half).
+György Sárosi holds the record for most goals scored in a single Central European Cup match when he scored 7 for Hungary in an 8–3 win over Czechoslovakia (6 of which came in the second-half).

 Hungary holds the record for most hat-tricks scored with 7 (the next closest are Czechoslovakia and Italy with 3).

 Switzerland holds the record for most hat-tricks conceded with 7 (the next closest is Austria with 4).